 Myofascial release is a safe and very effective hands-on technique that involves applying gentle sustained pressure into the Myofascial connective tissue restrictions to eliminate pain and restore motion. // myofascialrelease.com

-Many people are unaware of these tiny little knot-like connective tissues balled up around their body.
+Many people are unaware of these tiny little knot-like connective tissues balled up around their bodies.
 These tensions can produce a “tensile pressures of approximately 2,000 pounds per square inch on pain sensitive structures.”

 Purchase a simple foam roller from your local exercise store or on Amazon.
 We recommend this one because it comes with both the ribbed/textured roller as well as the smooth roller.

 Not into the foam roller?
 You can also perform myofascial release using a tennis or lacrosse ball.
-It reaches less surface area than the foam roller, but you are able to get deeper into your muscles that way, pinpointing the exact areas of tension.
+It reaches less surface area than the foam roller, but you can get deeper into your muscles that way, pinpointing the exact areas of tension.
 You can ask your partner to roll the tennis or lacrosse ball around your back, stand with your back up against the wall with the ball in between you and the wall, or lie flat on the ground.

 Be sure you put pressure in an even fashion, moving slowly up and down your back.
 Do not do this too quickly; you could hurt yourself.

 Drink more water!
 Your water intake is extremely important during pregnancy and you may be surprised at how much water can do for your growing body.
 One amazing thing water does is move toxins through your body; toxins can be caught up in your muscles creating tension.